Mali breaks diplomatic ties with Ukraine – DW – 08/05/2024

 An unconfirmed photograph showing Tuareg fighters holding a Ukrainian flag has also since emerged online.

-Younouss Soumare, a member of the Collective for the Defense of the Military, linked Ukraine's alleged actions to France, accusing the former colonial power of using its alliances to destabilize Mali further.
+Younouss Soumare, a member of the Collective for the Defense of the Military, a pro-junta movement based in Mali, linked Ukraine's alleged actions to France, accusing the former colonial power of using its alliances to further destabilize Mali.

 "France sent mercenaries to Ukraine to fight the Russians.
 It is the same France that relies on its neighbors to continue destabilizing us," Soumar told DW.